-A. It is understood that all committees act in an advisory capacity to the President.
-The Board of Trustees has granted to the President final responsibility to formulate and implement policies decisions based upon the advice of the Provost and the Faculty Review Committee, regarding appointment, salary, promotion, and tenure presented to the Board of Trustees (see XII.A).

-B. Members of the University Review Committee, Faculty Review Committee, and College Faculty Status Committees will be elected by April 15 and members of the Department/School Faculty Status Committees will be elected by May 1 of each academic year.
+- A. It is understood that all committees act in an advisory capacity to the President.
+The Board of Trustees has granted to the President final responsibility to formulate decisions based upon the advice of the Provost and the Faculty Review Committee, regarding appointment, salary, promotion, and tenure presented to the Board of Trustees (see XII.A). - B. Members of the University Review Committee, Faculty Review Committee, and College Faculty Status Committees will be elected by April 15 and members of the Department/School Faculty Status Committees will be elected by May 1 of each academic year.
 Their terms of office will normally commence with the start of the fall semester.
 No faculty member may serve for more than two consecutive terms on any one of these committees.
-No persons, at any level, may participate in deliberations regarding their own evaluations or those of spouses or other relatives by law or by consanguinity.
-Additionally, nNo persons, at any level, may participate in deliberations regarding the evaluation of a their spouse's or relative's senior administrator.

-C. Elected members of the Academic Senate shall not be eligible for election to the University Review Committee or the Faculty Review Committee.
+No persons at any level may participate in deliberations regarding their own evaluations or those of spouses or other relatives by law or by consanguinity. - C. Elected members of the Academic Senate shall not be eligible for election to the University Review Committee or the Faculty Review Committee.
 Faculty members shall be eligible to serve on only one of the following elected bodies at a time: the University Review Committee, the Faculty Review Committee, a College Faculty Status Committee, or a Department/School Faculty Status Committee.
 College Council members shall not be eligible to serve on a College Faculty Status Committee.
 Those faculty members holding administrative appointments may not be elected to serve on ASPT committees (URC, FRC, CFSC, DFSC/SFSC).
 Vacancies on the University Review Committee, Faculty Review Committee, College Faculty Status Committee, or Department/School Faculty Status Committee shall be filled by established election procedures.
-No faculty member shall vote in the election of more than one department/school and one college.

-D. All deliberations and all results and reports of these deliberations by committees and officials within the faculty status system process shall be confidential, and files of committees and officials shall be managed in keeping with University policies regarding personnel files (see XIV).
+No faculty member shall vote in the election of more than one department/school and one college. - D. All deliberations and all results and reports of these deliberations by committees and officials within the faculty status system process shall be confidential, and files of committees and officials shall be managed in keeping with University policies regarding personnel files (see XIV).